SBTE Results 2017 declared, how to check

 - Go to http://sbtebihar.gov.in

-- Click on'Results of Semester I & II 2017 (Old Syllabus) have been released on this website.'
+- Click on results of Semester I & II 2017 (Old Syllabus) have been released on this website.'

 - Select your Semester and type Roll number